hyperknot/baseimage16/README.md

 # baseimage16

-**An updated version of baseimage-docker, including community provided Ubuntu 16.04 fixes**
+**A minimal, clean version of baseimage-docker, including community provided fixes**

 See full readme at the original [baseimage-docker repository](https://github.com/phusion/baseimage-docker).

-I will be checking and merging PRs in this repo regularly.
+1.x -> Ubuntu 16.04

+2.x -> Ubuntu 18.04

 ## How to use